THE TWO WITNESSES

 - Other Possibilities:

 - Since we have the statement of Jesus Christ that John the Baptist was a forerunner type of the work of the latter day “Elijah,” another possibility needs to be considered.
 Just as Elijah and Elisha had successive ministries with some overlapping time, John the Baptist and Jesus Christ had similar ministries.
 Both John the Baptist and Jesus Christ were Jews from the tribe of Judah.
 If this biblical precedent is followed, both of the two witnesses could be from the tribe of Judah.
 Also, God is the Creator of all mankind and the New Testament work of the Apostle Paul shows that salvation was made available to non-Israelite Gentiles as well as to Israelites (Acts 10:1-35, Acts 11:1, Colossians 3:11 and many others).
 What if God decides to call an Israelite and a Gentile to do the work of the two witnesses?
 There is another biblical twosome to consider.
-Paul, a member of the tribe of Benjamin (Romans 11:1), became a prominent “twosome” with Barnabas, a Levite (Acts 4:36), for a length of time before they went parted and served God separately (Acts 13:2-15:39).
+Paul, a member of the tribe of Benjamin (Romans 11:1), became a prominent “twosome” with Barnabas, a Levite (Acts 4:36), for a length of time before they were parted and served God separately (Acts 13:2-15:39).

 - God is utterly sovereign, and he will make whatever choice he wishes to make when choosing the two people who will serve as the two witnesses.
 No human will control or pre-determine God’s choice in the matter.
 The above discussion is solely for the purpose of examining biblical clues about the characteristics that may be associated with the two witnesses’ lives.
 God will make his choices evident in due course of time.